Naharul98/Space-Debris-Collection--AI-Planning-PDDL/README.md

 ## Conclusion
 * Problem instances do not scale well with the OPTIC planner, primarily because of its 32 bit limitation with regards to memory usage.
-* The planned does not always find the most optimal solution, however, in those cases, they are reasonably close to optimal.
+* The plan output by the planner does not always find the most optimal solution, however, in those cases, they are reasonably close to optimal.